 To get into the catch, you need to bend your knees, making sure to keep them in and not allow them to drop to the sides.
 Your knees shouldn’t be touching either.
 There should be a natural gap between them.

-Your arms should remain extended and they should be on either side of your knees.
-Your back should remain straight and your calves should be perpendicular to the ground.
+Your arms should remain extended, and they should be on either side of your knees.
+Your back should stay straight, and your calves should be perpendicular to the ground.

 [Step 7] The Drive

 The next step is the power to move.
 This is called the driver.
 We are about to reverse the positions that we began with.